-Dr. Ardeshir Edward Nadimi is a board-certified dermatologist and fellowship-trained Mohs surgeon.
+Dr. Ardeshir Edward Nadimi is board-certified both as a dermatologist and as a Micrographic Dermatologic Surgeon.
+He is also a fellowship-trained Mohs surgeon.
 He specializes in the treatment of skin cancer, including basal cell carcinoma, squamous cell carcinoma, melanoma, and other rare forms of skin cancer.

 He completed an American College of Mohs Surgery approved fellowship in Mohs surgery/dermatologic oncology at the nationally-recognized Scripps Clinic under Dr. Hugh Greenway — who trained with the inventor of Mohs surgery, Dr. Frederic Mohs.
 During his fellowship, Dr. Nadimi also focused on venous/lymphatic medicine, including the treatment of leg veins as well as cosmetic/laser dermatology.